eburke16/Text-Mining/README.md

 - Complexity Analysis
 - Dispersion Plots

-Please reach out if I can help answer any questions about how these topics work or if I can help your organization employ similar tools.
+Please reach out if I can help answer any questions about these topics or if I can help your organization employ similar tools.